yromariogh/curriculum/content/authors/admin/_index.md

 ## About Me 👩🏻‍💻

-I am a Systems Engineering student at Universidad Industrial de Santander and a dedicated young researcher.
-My research areas lies in computational imaging, privacy-preserving techniques, medical imaging, deep learning, and machine learning.
-My motivation stems from a profound passion for research.
-I'm driven by the belief that technology and innovation can bring about positive change, and I'm dedicated to contributing to the development of Colombia
+I am a master's student in Systems Engineering at Universidad Industrial de Santander and a dedicated young researcher.
+I graduated Cum Laude from the Systems Engineering program in 2023 at the Universidad Industrial de Santander.
+My undergraduate thesis received the Outstanding Undergraduate Thesis Award.
+In the same year, I was awarded the IEEE Signal Processing Society (SPS) Scholarship.
+My research areas include computational imaging, signal processing, and deep learning.
+I am deeply passionate about research, driven by the belief that technology and innovation can create significant positive impacts.